XJi/easy-hiring/easyHiring/README.md

+To run this app with Expo mobile application: npm start To run this on Android Emulator: npm run android (@ Mac OS terminal, type: android to open AndroidSDK window and check required packages for enabling Emulator)
+Should be able to run on iOS as well.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).